Agafonov's Theorem for finite and infinite alphabets and probability distributions different from equidistribution: Preliminaries

 \begin{definition} Let $A = (Q,\Sigma,\delta,q_0,F)$ be a connected DFA.
 For all $q\in Q$, we denote by $A_{q}$ the automaton $(Q,\Sigma,\delta,q,F)$, i.e. where the state $q$ is chosen as the initial state. \end{definition}

 \begin{definition} Let $A = (Q,\Sigma,\delta,q_0,F)$ be a connected DFA, and let $q\in Q$.
 Let $\alpha$ be a right-infinite sequence over $\Sigma$.
-We denote by $\pickedout{x}{A_{q}}$ the subsequence $\bar{\alpha}$ of $\alpha$ \emph{picked out} by $A_{q}$, that is, $w_{i}\in\bar{\word{w}}$ if and only if $A_{q}(\word{w}_{<i})$ reaches an accepting state. \end{definition}
+We denote by $\pickedout{\alpha}{A_{q}}$ the subsequence $\bar{\alpha}$ of $\alpha$ \emph{picked out} by $A_{q}$, that is, $w_{i}\in\bar{\word{w}}$ if and only if $A_{q}(\word{w}_{<i})$ reaches an accepting state. \end{definition}

-We shall use the following fundamental result in automata theory\footnote{The result in \cite{DBLP:journals/acta/SchnorrS72} is stated for finite alphabets, but the proof method carries through for infinite alphabets as well.
+We shall use the following fundamental result in automata theory\footnote{The result in \citep{DBLP:journals/acta/SchnorrS72} is stated for finite alphabets, but the proof method carries through for infinite alphabets as well.
 We provide a proof in Appendix \ref{sec:auxiliary}.}:

-\begin{lemma}[Lemma 2.6 of \cite{DBLP:journals/acta/SchnorrS72}] For every DFA $A = (Q,\delta,q_s,Q_F)$ over (the possibly infinite) alphabet $\Sigma$, there is a strongly connected recurrent component $C$ of (the underlying directed graph of $S$), and a word $w \in \Sigma^*$ such that, for every $q \in Q$, $\delta^*(q,w) \in C$. \end{lemma}
+\begin{lemma}[Lemma 2.6 of \citep{DBLP:journals/acta/SchnorrS72}] For every DFA $A = (Q,\delta,q_s,Q_F)$ over (the possibly infinite) alphabet $\Sigma$, there is a word $w \in \Sigma^*$ such that, for every $q \in Q$, there is a strongly connected recurrent component $C$ of (the underlying directed graph of $A$) such that $\delta^*(q,w) \in C$. \end{lemma}

 \begin{corollary} Let $\mu$ be a probability map induced by a positive Bernoulli distribution on $\Sigma$, let $A$ be a DFA over $\Sigma$, and let $\alpha \in \Sigma^\omega$ be $\mu$-distributed.
-Then, the run of $S$ on $\alpha$ eventually reaches a strongly connected recurrent component of $A$. \end{corollary}
+Then, the run of $A$ on $\alpha$ eventually reaches a strongly connected recurrent component of $A$. \end{corollary}

-\begin{proof} Let $C$ be the strongly connected component and $w$ the word obtained from Lemma \ref{lem:SS}.
-As $\alpha$ is $p$-distributed, $w$ appears in $\alpha$, so write $\alpha = v w \alpha'$, and let $q$ be the state of $A$ reached after $\vert v \vert$ transitions in the run of $S$ on $\alpha$.
-Then, after a at most a further $\vert w \vert$ transitions, the run reaches a state in $C$. \end{proof}
+\begin{proof} Let $w$ be the word obtained from Lemma \ref{lem:SS}.
+As $\alpha$ is $p$-distributed, $w$ appears in $\alpha$, so write $\alpha = v w \alpha'$, and let $q$ be the state of $A$ reached after $\vert v \vert$ transitions in the run of $A$ on $\alpha$.
+Then, after at most a further $\vert w \vert$ transitions, the run reaches a state in a strongly connected component of (the underlying directed graph of) $A$. \end{proof}